 An Overview of the CDC Checklists for Medical and Dental Office Infection Control

-The CDC’s Dental and General Outpatient Medical Checklists provide an overview of basic standards for infection prevention specifically designed for each treatment environment.
+The CDC’s Dental and General Outpatient Medical Checklist provides an overview of basic standards to stop the spread of germs and is specifically designed for each treatment environment.

 General Cleaning Checklist Summary

 - Administrative Program: Ensure that procedures and practices for infection control are in written form and updated regularly.

 - Education and Competency: Workers should receive appropriate training and evaluation to ensure that they understand and follow procedures and practices.